tino-onit/tino-onit.github.io/_posts/2022-09-29-Palo-Alto-HA-Setup-in-Azure.md

 - Licenses for primary and secondary - if used - Palo Alto firewalls.
     - Although not really needed, since you can see traffic in the monitor tab without a license in > 10.1.x PanOS.

-## VNET Setup
+## VNet Setup
 ---
 I have Created two VNETs - You can use one subscription or multiple

-- VNET-HUB - Also known as Transit
+- VNet-HUB - Also known as Transit
-- VNET-SPOKE - Where your workloads will sit.
+- VNet-SPOKE - Where your workloads will sit.
 Can also be a peered vnet, 3rd party or own.

 I deployed via ARM template - which is the easiest way to launch two vm-series firewalls into the same RG (Resource Group).
 Otherwise, if launching one firewall at a time via the Marketplace, you can only put them in separate RG's (but I have a "trick" to this).